Some of the best books recommended by Elon Musk to add to your reading list

 In fact, as per various reports, he often says, “I read books” whenever asked about how he learned to build rockets.

-According to Esquire, he not only reads but devours them as shared by Jim Cantrell, entrepreneur and an aerospace consultant who worked with Musk at SpaceX.
+He’s known to not only read but devour the book, as shared by Jim Cantrell, entrepreneur and an aerospace consultant who worked with Musk at SpaceX.
 Regarding Musk’s proposal on building a rocket, he said, “I looked at it and said, I’ll be damned — that’s why he’s been borrowing all my books.
 He’d been borrowing all my college textbooks on rocketry and propulsion.”

 Add these books recommended by Elon Musk to your reading list